-Visa to enter the United States
+Visa to travel to the US

 The United States is a very popular tourist destination.
 Millions of travelers enter or leave, or simply pass through the country each year.
 The country is also an immigration destination that dreams millions of citizens around the world.
 Some of these residents from the rest of the world are applying for an immigrant visa or are trying their luck at the Green Card Lottery.